Tarzan and the Slave Girl: Production

 RKO Pictures.
-The working title of the film had been Tarzan and the Golden Lion (the same as the 1927 silent picture).
-But the June 23 announcement changed it to Tarzan and the Slave Girl as well as naming Lex Barker as the star.
-On July 16, French actress Denise Darcel (who had recently appeared in William Wellman's World War II picture Battleground, was cast as the slave girl.
+The working title of the film had been Tarzan and the Golden Lion.
+But the June 23 announcement changed it to Tarzan and the Slave Girl and also named Lex Barker as the star.
+On July 16, French actress Denise Darcel was cast as the slave girl.
 Vanessa Brown was signed to play Jane two weeks later.
 Hans Jacoby, who had scripted the highly popular Tarzan and the Amazons, turned in the screenplay for the film.
-He would also script the Lex Barker feature Tarzan's Savage Fury.

 Some location shooting was done in Baldwin Park, California, the Los Angeles County Arboretum and Botanic Garden, and the Iverson Movie Ranch.
 But most of the filming was done on the RKO Forty Acres backlot.
-(On January 7, 1950, Lesser announced that the next Tarzan film would be made entirely in South Africa.)

-The film marked actress Vanessa Brown's only outing as Jane.
+The film marked Brown's only outing as Jane.
 According to director Lee Sholem, producer Sol Lesser was looking to cast a new "Jane" to replace actress Brenda Joyce, who had portrayed Jane in the five previous films.
-Sholem brought Marilyn Monroe out to see Lesser, but Lesser didn't think she'd be right for the part as she was too much of a bombshell.
+Sholem brought Marilyn Monroe out to see Lesser, but Lesser thought she was too much of a bombshell for the part.
 Sholem brought Monroe to see Lesser eight times in all, but in the end Lesser settled on Vanessa Brown.
 Brown had been a popular performer on the Quiz Kids radio show, and at age 21 already had a six-year acting career which included a number of prominent roles in important films.
 Signed by 20th Century Fox, she'd been loaned out to RKO several times.
 But Fox had cancelled her contract in early 1950.
 She took the role in RKO's Tarzan and the Slave Girl because she needed the money.
 She later recalled, "My intellectual friends said, 'My God, what you won't do for money.'
 I needed a job, I had to pay the rent."
-(Later that year, she'd become a Broadway star after Katharine Hepburn picked her to play Celia in As You Like It.)
 Lesser picked Brown because of her Quiz Kid background.
 Director Sholem found her pompous: